UniFi G6 Bullet vs Pro Bullet vs PTZ: Business Camera Guide (February 2026)

 UniFi Protect 6.2: Shopify Integration

 With the release of UniFi Protect 6.2 (December 31, 2025), G6 cameras now integrate directly with Shopify POS systems.
-This links video footage with specific transactions—a massive asset for loss prevention.
-When a chargeback or theft claim arises, you can instantly pull the video tied to that exact transaction.
+This links video footage with specific transactions, which is useful for loss prevention.
+When a chargeback or theft claim arises, you can pull the video tied to that exact transaction.

 Existing System Expansion Strategy